mheap/nexmo-developer/_documentation/en/messaging/sms/code-snippets/send-an-sms.md

 ---
 title: Send an SMS
-description: How to send an SMS with the Nexmo SMS API
+description: How to send an SMS with the Vonage SMS API
 navigation_weight: 2
 ---